 If you use too flowery language and all superlatives when describing your product, they will see right through it.

-If you will get too creative with your product information, this may be seen as false advertising and hurt your credibility.
+Don’t get too creative with your product information, because this may be seen as false advertising and hurt your credibility.

 6. Don’t hide negative reviews